atikurajib/Basic-Coding-Problems/README.md

 # Basic Coding Problems

 Welcome to the "Basic Coding Problems" repository!
-This repository contains a collection of simple coding problems in four popular programming languages: **Java**, **Python** and **JavaScript**.
+This repository contains a collection of simple coding problems in four popular programming languages: **Java**, **Python**, and **JavaScript**.
 These problems are designed to help beginners practice fundamental programming concepts and improve their problem-solving skills.

 ## Repository Structure